 5.1 Request Log.
 Upon receipt of a request, the District will assign it a tracking number and log it in the request log, noting the identity of the requestor if provided by the requestor, the date the request was received, and the text of the original request.

-5.2 Response to Requests: The District will process requests in the most efficient manner as the PRO deems appropriate.
+5.2 Response to Requests.
+The District will process requests in the most efficient manner as the PRO deems appropriate.
 The PRO or designee will evaluate the request according to the nature of the request, volume, and availability of requested records.
 Within five (5) business days of receiving a request, the PRO or designee will:

-Provide the record(s) or provide the internet address and link where the records can be found on the District’s website; or
+Provide a copy of the record(s) or provide the internet address and link where the records can be found on the District’s website if the requestor can access the records electronically; or

 If the records cannot be provided within five (5) business days, acknowledge that the request has been received and provide a reasonable estimate of the time the District will need to provide the requested records or a first installment of the records; or